cuhksam/emnlp2019.github.io/_pages/sponsors/diversity.md

 We gratefully acknowledge support for the new ACL initiative "Diversity &amp; Inclusion" provided by the following sponsors for EMNLP-IJCNLP 2019.

-"Diversity &amp; Inclusion" helps people attend if they have disabilities, supports remote presentations, provided gender and/or family/childcare needs, and similar.
+"Diversity &amp; Inclusion" helps people attend if they have disabilities, supports remote presentations, provides gender, family, and childcare needs, and similar.

 Further sponsors to be announced.